Your wrist might be telling you more than just the time.

 - The legal fights that tried to stop innovation on the wrist.

-- And how you can explore these hidden patents using Global Patent Search.
+- And how you can explore these hidden patents using the Global Patent Search tool.

 Let’s rewind the clock.